 Peter's work has been published in leading academic journals such as the Journal of Marketing, Organization Science, and Journal of Product Innovation Management.
 Also, he has received several awards for his papers.

 Peter has been teaching Entrepreneurship and Innovation Management for more than 15 years on bachelor and master level.
 During this time, he has also served as a keynote speaker to the Raiffeisen Forum Zukunft, the Austrian Chamber of Commerce, and the Austrian Federal Ministry of Science, Research, and Economy.

 In his talks, Peter aims at explaining complex phenomena in an easy-to-understand way, using examples and analogies to illustrate the core ideas and concepts.
 Following the motto "...involve me and I'll learn...", he also places great emphasis on the interaction with the audience.

 Peter has been awarded WU's "Excellent Teaching Award 2013".

 Peter is currently helping organizations like CERN and Fraunhofer e.V. with regard to their open innovation activities.

-Rather than conducting traditional consulting projects as an external adviser, Peter acts as a coach to intra-organizational project teams.
+Based on insights from cutting-edge research, Peter acts as a coach to intra-organizational project teams.
 He provides the project team members with all the methodological know-how they need to come-up with a valuable solution themselves.
 Following a pre-defined milestone plan, the teams receive feedback on their concepts and hints on how to proceed with their projects.
 This approach allows for both, the development of creative new ideas as well as the acquisition of new skills and compentences by the project team members.